KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/tools-command-line/cmder.md

 * Your prompt will look like a lambda \(**λ**\).

-* The name of the directory \(aka folder\) you’re currently in will be displayed in olive-green.
+* The name of the directory \(aka folder\) you’re in will displayed in olive-green.

-* If you’re in a git repository your branch name will be displayed right after the name of the directory you're in.
+* If you’re in a git repository your branch name will display right after the name of the directory you're in.

 * If you have uncommitted version control changes made in the repository that you’re in, the branch name will turn red.